Skip to content

 1. [1] Applications to bring in foreign construction workers are channelled through the Construction Labour Exchange Centre Berhad (CLAB). (.gov.my, 2026-05-31)

-2. [2] Foreign construction workers must register for a CIDB Green Card (Construction Personnel Card), which CLAB facilitates, before working on a construction site. (non-gov source, 2026-05-31)
+2. [2] Foreign construction workers register for a CIDB Green Card (Construction Personnel Card) through CLAB, the route CIDB uses for the construction-personnel credential. (non-gov source, 2026-05-31)